certinia/debug-log-analyzer/README.md

 ## Features

 - [**Timeline / Flame chart**](#timeline--flame-chart) - Gain a deep understanding of code execution over time via a timeline flame chart and tooltips to show additional information about events.
-- [**Calltree**](#calltree) - View the execution path in a tree view with aggregated DML Count, SOQL Count, Throws Count, Row Count, Self Time and Total Time.
+- [**Call Tree**](#call-tree) - View the execution path in a tree view with aggregated DML Count, SOQL Count, Throws Count, Row Count, Self Time and Total Time.
 Apply filters to filter the events.
 - [**Analysis**](#analysis) - Quickly identify which methods took the most time in aggregate.
 - [**Database**](#database) - Identify which SOQL + DML executed the most, returned the most rows and took the most time.